gerritnowald/budget_book/README.md

 ### import

 New transactions are appended to the database using `budget_book/import_transactions.ipynb`.
 One option is to import them from a csv file.
+A code example is provided which can be adapted in the interactive Jupyter environment.

 Alternatively, an API import is available for the German *comdirect bank*.
+For the latter, the script `budget_book/transaction_importer.py` can also be used, which can be run in batch mode without Jupyter and has an optional argument to test the classifier.
+On Windows, it can be started using `budget_book/Windows_start_transaction_importer.bat`.

 ### categorization